 Supervised clinical training is a key component in becoming a competent professional counselor.
 Clinical training includes student work with clients, video recording, live supervision, peer observation, individual and group supervision and ongoing evaluation.
 Research demonstrates that the ability to form and maintain an effective therapeutic relationship is the most important factor in positive client outcome.
-Successfully helping clients is less about what you do in session with clients, than your way of being with them.
-Therefore, while we will explore a variety of interventions and theoretical approaches, the focus will be on core relationship skills from the humanist tradition and helping students build a strong foundation upon which they may later add specialized intervention skills and theory.
+Successfully helping clients is less about particular interventions (and not at all about giving advice), but really depends on a way of being with them.
+Therefore, while we will explore a variety of interventions and theoretical approaches, the focus of your clinical training will be on the empirically validated core relationship skills from the humanist tradition and helping you build a strong interpersonal foundation upon which they may later add specialized intervention skills and theory.